Skip to content

 II.1 · Pattern Is Not a Clock

-But this is not the end of Pattern; it is Pattern’s upgrade.
+But this is Pattern’s upgrade.

 This is a deeper insight than determinism: Pattern contains uncertainty, but uncertainty itself has structure.

-Scholium (independence from quantum interpretation): This chapter’s use of quantum-mechanical probability does not depend on any particular interpretation of quantum mechanics.
+(independence from quantum interpretation): This chapter’s use of quantum-mechanical probability does not depend on any particular interpretation of quantum mechanics.
 Whether one adopts the Copenhagen interpretation (probability is ontological), the many-worlds interpretation (probability is branch weight), or Bohmian mechanics (probability is epistemological), The Tao of Lucidity’s core claim holds across the major interpretive frameworks: uncertainty is structural rather than merely temporary ignorance.
 Under fully deterministic interpretations, this claim requires the weaker formulation “epistemological uncertainty is ineliminable,” which still suffices to support the framework’s conclusions.
 See §XIX.1 (the fragility of probabilistic ontology) and §XIX.2 (Objection VI).

 II.2 · The Upgrade of Understanding